milvus-io/milvus-docs/site/en/quick_start/install_milvus/cpu_milvus_docker.md

 $ docker ps
 ```

-If Milvus server cannot successfully start, check the error logs:
+If the Milvus server does not start up properly, check the error logs:

 ```shell
 # Get the ID of the container running Milvus.